Lipen/discrete-math-course/typst/hw1.typ

 == Problem 7: Fuzzy Sets and Approximate Membership

 In many real‑world systems, categorical boundaries are blurred.
-_Fuzzy sets_ model the "graded" (probabilistic or partial) membership via a function $mu(x) in [0;1] subset.eq RR$ assigning each element a _membership degree_ representing how "strongly" the element belongs to the set.
+_Fuzzy sets_ model the partial or probabilistic membership via a function $mu(x) in [0;1] subset.eq RR$ assigning each element a _membership degree_ representing how "strongly" the element belongs to the set.

 Consider two fuzzy sets over the same finite universe $X = {a,b,c,d,e}$:
 $